ProfessorKazarinoff/jupyterhub-engr101/docs/docs/what_is_jupyterhub.md

 If we use **Python** in the class this winter, I would like to spend the class time coding and solving problems.
 I don't want to spend time during class downloading Python, creating virtual environments, troubleshooting installs, dealing with system vs. non-system versions of Python, installing packages, dealing with folder structure, explaining the difference between conda and pip, teaching command-line commands, going over Python on Windows compared to Python on MacOSX...
 The solution is to use JupyterHub.

+## Summary

+JupyterHub is a way to run Jupyter notebooks on a remote server.
+Students will be able to log on to the JupyterHub server then write and run Python code without installing any software.

+## Next Steps

+Next, we will review what tools we need installed on our local comptuer to deploy JupterHub.
+We'll also review the standard locations for JupyterHub configuration and runtime files.